hzi-bifo/AntiPatch/README.md

 ### Patches

-This folder contains an executable to run the AntiPatch software, two bash scripts, the test data and evaluation data.
+This folder contains an executable and a bash script to run the AntiPatch software, the test data and evaluation data.